projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 Create egress network policies to allow outbound connections from pods.

-##### Allow egress connections to pods in the same namespace
+##### Allow egress connections from pods in the same namespace

 The following policy allows pod outbound connections to other pods in the same namespace that match the pod selector.
-In the following example, outbound connections are allowed only if they are going to a pod with **color=red**, on port **80**.
+In the following example, outbound connections are allowed only if they go to a pod with **color=red**, on port **80**.

 ```
 kind: NetworkPolicy